jmiller84/data_streaming/03_spark_streaming/01_python_practice.md

 ### Generating Data Part One

-Now we know how to create some random values to play with, start put it in a loop to simulate events.
+Now we know how to create some random values to play with, we can put them in a loop to simulate random events that may occur over time.

 Now there are two types of loops we want to simulate, an infinite loop, that will send a message every second or so until we tell it to stop